Selective inference after feature selection via multiscale bootstrap: Selective inference after feature selection via multiscale bootstrap

-Here, we describe the setting of the selective inference after variable selection in regression analysis.
+Here, we describe the setting of the selective inference after feature selection in regression analysis.
 We employ the general assumption used in \citet{BerkEtAl13}, \citet{LeeEtAl16}, and \citet{RyanTibshiraniEtAl16}.
-Consider the response variable $Y = (Y_1,\dots,Y_n)$ drawn from the multivariate Gaussian distribution:
+Consider the response variable $Z = (Z_1,\dots,Z_n)$ drawn from the multivariate Gaussian distribution: